Class 14

 What will we do?

-This class marks the first formal introduction to Intelligent Automation and Agentic AI.
-Students will explore how traditional RPA can be extended through the incorporation of AI components that enhance perception, classification, and decision-making within automated workflows.
-Further, students will be exposed to agentic models wherein a bot operates semi-autonomously through a series of interrelated rule-based and intelligent sub-tasks.
-The session will also serve as a launching point for a future group project where students will design and implement agentic workflows.
-Initial hands-on activities will emphasize understanding how these technologies expand the scope and impact of automation beyond static rules.
+This class marks the first formal introduction to Intelligent Automation and Agentic AI, and the two final team projects.
+For this course, and more broadly, it is extremely important to start developing an understanding of how automation has fundamentally changed due to generative AI.
+In this class, students will explore how traditional RPA can be extended through the incorporation of AI components that enhance perception, classification, and decision-making within automated workflows.
+Further, students will plan agentic models wherein a bot operates semi-autonomously through a series of interrelated rule-based and intelligent (AI performed) sub-tasks.
+The session will also serve as the starting point for both group projects where students will design and (potentially) implement agentic workflows.
+Over the next three classes, we will work together on hands-on activities that will emphasize understanding how these technologies expand the scope and impact of automation beyond static rules.

 Review and Extension:

-Building upon prior work in developing structured RPA bots, this class will briefly revisit the architectural foundations of automation, emphasizing the distinction between deterministic and probabilistic decision pathways.
+Building upon prior work in developing structured, rule-based, RPA bots (often also considered at the desktop automation scope or level), this class will briefly revisit the potential for agentic enterprise-wide automation, emphasizing the distinction between deterministic (rule-based) and probabilistic (generative, or agentic) decision pathways.
 Students will connect earlier experiences with variables, DataTables, and loops to the more dynamic architectures enabled by Intelligent Automation.
-A comparative review will be conducted to highlight both the continuity and the discontinuity between traditional RPA and emerging IA systems.
+A comparative review will be conducted to highlight both the continuity and the discontinuity between traditional RPA and emerging intelligent automation systems.

 This class lays the conceptual groundwork for a future group project focused on designing agentic automation systems.
 In subsequent sessions, students will be tasked with identifying business processes that benefit from the integration of machine learning models, generative AI, or rule-based decision chaining.
 Practical development efforts will focus on constructing bots that combine traditional RPA capabilities with intelligent enhancements, preparing students to prototype and evaluate hybrid automation solutions that mirror the future direction of enterprise automation ecosystems.